davidvdev/responsive-web-design-exercise/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 10min

-- Take a moment to examine the mobile version of the [deployed version](http://seir-responsive-design.surge.sh/) site
+- Take a moment to examine the `mobile version` of the [deployed version](http://seir-responsive-design.surge.sh/) site
 - Examine which elements have moved or are on longer there
-- Write a media query that targets a max-width @ 425px
+- Write a `media query` that targets a max-width of 425px
-- Add the css needed to implement the design
+- Add the `css` needed to implement the design
 - When asked slack your css in a thread created by the instructor

 <hr>